checkout/frames-react/README.md

 This project is a minimalistic React wrapper of [Checkout.com Frames](https://docs.checkout.com/docs/frames).
-This version only supports the [multiple iframes](https://docs.checkout.com/docs/frames) mode.

 # :rocket: Install